Department of Peace Studies, University of Bradford

 The Department of Peace Studies is an academic department established in 1973 at the University of Bradford in Bradford, United Kingdom.
 It was the first peace studies department established in any British university.
-As of 2018, it claims to be the world's largest university research centre for the study of peace and conflict.
+As of 2018, it claimed to be the world's largest university research centre for the study of peace and conflict.
 Activities of the centre include studies of peace processes, international relations, security studies, conflict resolution, development and teaching in these fields.